 There is overwhelming scientific evidence that unconscious bias may influence the evaluation and selection of candidates from entry-level to leadership positions in all types of organizations, including medical schools and teaching hospitals.
 This presentation, created for academic medicine audiences, is designed to acquaint search committees and others with this research as one step toward mitigating the effects of unconscious bias.

 Marc Womack, Chief Operating Officer, TD Auto Finance, gives advice on how to respond when someone has a preconceived notion of your appearance and says, "you speak so well."

 Implicit Association Test.
+Explore your personal unconscious biases.
 Project Implicit is a non-profit organization founded by researchers from the University of Washington, Harvard University, and the University of Virginia.
 Its goal is to educate the public about hidden biases and to function as a virtual laboratory for collecting data on unconscious bias.
 The link takes you to a page where you can take online implicit association tests (IATs) relating to different types of unconscious bias, including skin-tone preference, sexuality preference, the link between gender and science, age preference, the link between gender and family versus career, racial preference, weight preference, disability preference, and others.
 For a list of articles relating to IAT procedures and application, visit here (pdf).

 Managing Unconscious Bias workshop.
 Facebook recorded its internal training program on managing unconscious bias and has made the videos available to the public.
 The link provides access to the video presentation, which is divided into six brief modules.
 Presentation slides and a bibliography of reference materials are also available for download.